jship/monad-logger-aeson/monad-logger-aeson/README.md

 personal experiences working on Haskell codebases, `monad-logger` would seem to be the most prevalent logging library in the wild.
-In developing our library as a drop-in replacement for `monad-logger`, we hope to empower Haskellers using this popular logging interface to be able to add structured logging to their programs with minimal fuss.
+In developing our library as a drop-in replacement for `monad-logger`, we hope to empower Haskellers using this popular logging interface to add structured logging to their programs with minimal fuss.

 We believe we have achieved goal 2 by directly representing in-flight log messages using an `aeson` object `Encoding`, and by _never_ parsing these